hyperledger-solang/solang/docs/code_gen_options.rst

 There are compiler flags to control code generation.
 They can be divided into two categories:

 * Optimizer passes are enabled by default and make the generated code more optimal.
-* Debugging options are not enabled by default, but they greatly improve developer experience, at the cost of increased gas and storage usage.
+* Debugging options are enabled by default.
+They can be disabled in release builds, using `--release` CLI option, to decrease gas or compute units usage and code size.

 Optimizer Passes
 ----------------